zenderovpaulo95/TTG-Tools/README.md

 - Den Em for accept to upload his source code.
 - aluigi for source code of ttarchext;
 - Taylor Hornby for C# source code of Blowfish encryption
+- gdkchan, Stella/AboodXD for swizzle method of Nintendo Switch

 This tool have to make easier translations for games from Telltale and Skunkape games.
 It supports some games (at least I tested only these games):